lg-gonzalez-juarez/PlanningTestB2/pages/md/unit09.md

 |see|**have seen**
 |speak|**have spoken**

+{% include tip.html content="
-* For regular verbs the past participle in the same as the past simple (+ -ed)
+<br> * For regular verbs the past participle in the same as the past simple (+ -ed)
-* For irregular verbs the past participle in sometimes the same as the past simple, e.g. buy,bought,bought and sometimes different e.g. see,saw,seen
+<br> * For irregular verbs the past participle in sometimes the same as the past simple, e.g. buy,bought,bought and sometimes different e.g. see,saw,seen
+" %}

-present perfect or past simple
+### Present perfect or past simple

 - **Have you seen** the film?
 Yes,**I have**
 - When **did you see** it?
 I saw it last week

+{% include tip.html content="
-* Use the present perfect to talk/ask about a general experience in the past
+<br> * Use the present perfect to talk/ask about a general experience in the past
-* Use the past simple to talk/ask about a specific moment in the past
+<br> * Use the past simple to talk/ask about a specific moment in the past
+" %}

 - **I saw** the film **last week**

-* Don't use the present perfect with when and past time expressions e.g. yestersday,last week
+{% include tip.html content="Don't use the present perfect with when and past time expressions e.g. yestersday,last week" %}

-- **When did** you see it?
-NOT When have you seen it?
+- **When did** you see it? <span class="label label-danger">NOT When have you seen it?</span>
-- I saw it **last week** NOT I've seen it last week
+- I saw it **last week** <span class="label label-danger">NOT I've seen it last week</span>